ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/red-dev-ecrecover-x-chain/README.md

 4. [Remix](https://remix-project.org/)
 5. [GoLang](https://go.dev/)
 # Conclusion
 The ability to add stateful precompiles to an Avalanche subnet based on subnet-evm opens up a world of possibilities.
-We chose to write a precompile to address one significant use-case, the ability to verify signatures signed with Avalanche X-Chain addresses, but the possibilities are endless.
+We chose to write a precompile to address one significant use-case pertaining to subnet inter-communication, the ability to verify signatures signed with Avalanche X-Chain addresses, but the possibilities are endless.
 In any case, no matter what particular precompile you chose to write, you can follow the steps in this tutorial to integrate it into your fork of the subnet-evm.